alan-turing-institute/dce-community/README.md

 *Please create [an issue](../../issues) to report any bug, or share suggestions for the development of this project.*
 For any organisation related queries or concerns, you can directly reach out to Gabin Kayumbi by emailing [gkayumbi@turing.ac.uk](mailto:gkayumbi@turing.ac.uk).

+🤗 Code of Conduct
+---

+The DCE is dedicated to building a welcoming, diverse, and safe community.
+We expect everyone participating in the DCE community to abide by our [**Code of Conduct**](CODE_OF_CONDUCT.md).
+Please read it.
+Please follow it.
+In the DCE, we work hard to build each other up and create amazing things together. 💪

 ♻️ License
 ---